actions/setup-java/README.md

 Inputs `java-version` and `distribution` are mandatory.
 See [Supported distributions](#supported-distributions) section for a list of available options.

+### Inputs reference

+  - `java-version`: _(required)_ The Java version to set up.
+Takes a whole or semver Java version.
+See examples of supported syntax.

+  - `distribution`: _(required)_ Java distribution.
+See the list of supported distributions.

+  - `java-package`: The packaging variant of the choosen distribution.
+Possible values: `jdk`, `jre`, `jdk+fx`, `jre+fx`.
+    Default value: `jdk`

+  - `architecture`: The target architecture of the package.
+Possible values: `x86`, `x64`, `armv7`, `aarch64`, `ppc64le`.
+    Default value: `x64`

+  - `jdkFile`: If a use-case requires a custom distribution setup-java uses the compressed JDK from the location pointed by this input and will take care of the installation and caching on the VM

+  - `check-latest`: Setting this option makes the action to check for the latest available version for the version spec

+  `cache`: Quick setup caching for the dependencies managed through one of the predifined package managers.
+It can be on of "maven", "gradle" or "sbt".
+See ...

+  #### Maven options

+  In order to do not store sensetive information in the repository there is set of options to generate maven settings.xml  file.

+  - `server-id`: ID of the distributionManagement repository in the pom.xml file.
+Default is `github`.

+  - `server-username`: Environment variable name for the username for authentication to the Apache Maven repository.
+Default is GITHUB_ACTOR.

+  - `server-password`: Environment variable name for password or token for authentication to the Apache Maven repository.
+Default is GITHUB_TOKEN.

+  - `settings-path`: Maven related setting to point to the diractory where the settings.xml file will be written.
+Default is ~/.m2.

+  - `overwrite-settings`: Maven related setting to make to overwrite the settings.xml file if it exists.
+Default is "true".

+  - `gpg-private-key`: GPG private key to import.
+Default is empty string.'

+  - `gpg-passphrase`: description: 'Environment variable name for the GPG private key passphrase.
+Default is GPG_PASSPHRASE.

 ### Basic Configuration

 #### Eclipse Temurin